lpmi-13/anwriting/README.md

 Directions for future development

--Fix issues passing Academic texts via URLs (retrieving these from a DB as a long-term solution)
+- Fix issues passing Academic texts via URLs (retrieving these from a DB as a long- term solution)

--Add functionality to highlight singular & countable nouns as a hint in "Regular" mode (these are the nodes around which article issues tend to cluster)
+- Add functionality to highlight singular & countable nouns as a hint in "Regular" mode (these are the nodes around which article issues tend to cluster)

--Add functionality for the user to specify number of errors to revise
+- Add functionality for the user to specify number of errors to revise

--Add in a database to store texts, updated 1+ times daily (would scale better)
+- Add in a database to store texts, updated 1+ times daily (would scale better)

--Change feedback to be presented using modals
+- Change feedback to be presented using modals

--Possibly add ability to add feedback on free text
+- Possibly add ability to add feedback on free text